EAlhovik/k8s-workshop/1-app-pod/README.md

 # Pods
 Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
+We need to treat pod as immutable object.
+If we need to make a change to pod, we need to remove old pod and create a new one.

 1. Review Pod manifest.
 Make sure that you use application version 1.0

 2. Create a pod

-`kubectl apply -f .`
+`kubectl apply -f .\pod.yaml`

 3. Stop all running containers.
 See that the container will start automatically